 MPH Career Outlook and Average Salary

 Jobs with Masters in Public Health are on the rise and there is a growing demand for professionals who not only have experience in this specialized field, but with Masters in Public Health degrees.
 Just like many jobs, the salary and benefits packages will vary.
-For example, non profit organizations, however very worthwhile objectives, may not offer as high a salary as a for profit will.
-As mentioned above the salary range of MPH positions range between $50,000 and nearly $200,00 per year.
-And the demand for these specialized positions are growing.
-According to the Bureau of Labor Statistics, this area is rising at a higher rate than the national average for all employment types and that by 2020 the United States is expected to have approximately 250,000 new public health professionals.
+For example, nonprofit organizations, however very worthwhile objectives, may not offer as high a salary as a for profit will.
+As mentioned above the salary range of MPH positions range between $50,000 and more than $200,000 per year.
+And the demand for these specialized positions is growing.
+According to the Bureau of Labor Statistics, this area is rising at a higher rate than the national average for all employment types and that by 2030 the United States is expected to have approximately 139,600 new medical and health services management professionals.

 Other Public Health Careers